 Experienced Attorneys Defending Licensed Texas Law Enforcement Officers

 If your law enforcement license is threatened by failure to comply with legislative mandates or a complaint lodged against you, it is imperative that you take immediate action to protect your license.
-You need an experienced professional license defense attorney who can defend your rights, license, and livelihood.
+You need an experienced professional license defense lawyer who can defend your rights, license, and livelihood.
 Our attorneys have the experience and legal knowledge needed to help law enforcement officers take aggressive action to protect their licenses.
 The Austin, Houston, and San Antonio law enforcement license defense attorneys at BERTOLINO LLP are proud to serve those who serve and protect Texans.
 We are standing by to help Texan law enforcement officers.
 Thank you for your service to our state.
 Contact us or call (512) 476-5757 and schedule a case evaluation.